alex-mamchenkov/kview/README.md

 Pre-built binaries for Linux, macOS, and Windows are published on the [GitHub Releases](../../releases) page for every `v*` tag.

+Release binaries are built for browser/server modes.
+Desktop webview mode requires a local build with webview support; see [Desktop webview mode](#desktop-webview-mode).

 Download the binary for your platform, make it executable, and run:

 ```bash